thearchitector/Mathematica-MATLAB/README.md

 A Wolfram Language Package for converting Mathematica syntax to MATLAB code.
 It was originally created by Harri Ojanen, but has been updated and modified for functionality and clarity.

 ## Installation
 Download `ToMatlab.wl` to somewhere permanent on your machine.
 You can download the file by clicking <a href="https://raw.githubusercontent.com/thearchitector/Mathematica-MATLAB/master/ToMatlab.wl" download>here</a>.
-It is recommened that the file be placed witihin the `Mathematica\Applications` folder in your OS application data directory.
+It is recommended that the file be placed witihin the `Mathematica\Applications` folder in your OS application data directory.
 On Windows, it can be accessed by pressing **Windows + R**, and entering `%appdata%\Mathematica\Applications`.

 To use the package, open any Wolfram Mathematica file.
 Navigate to `File -> Install...`.
 When the dialog box opens, select `Package` as the type of item to install.
 For its source, select `From File...`, navigate to wherever you downloaded the file, and choose it.
 Leave all the other options as their default values, and click `Ok`.

 _NOTE: If you want to download a newer version of this package at a later date, you must follow all the above installation steps again.
-The packages do not update if you simply change the source file._
+The packages do not update if you simply change the file._

 ## Usage
 Usage of the package is very simple.
 In whatever Mathematica script you are editing, add